Kulvir-parmar/api-rate-limiter/README.md

 # API RATE LIMITING

 This is a API rate limiting library written in Go.
-The following algorithms are implemented curently to throttle user request (you can request any specific algorithms you need.) - Token Bucket

 ## TOKEN BUCKET ALGORITHM